List of The Critic characters: Alice and Penny Tompkins

-Introduced in the second-season episode "Sherman, Woman and Child", Alice Tompkins becomes Jay's girlfriend.
-She is named for Alice Kramden on The Honeymooners.
-She is 32 years old, and is initially married to a country singer, Cyrus Tompkins, but she leaves him when she begins to suspect he is cheating on her (she reaches this conclusion after seeing Cyrus' album, entitled "I'm Being Unfaithful to My Wife, Alice Tompkins.
-You Heard Me, Alice Tompkins.")
-As a consequence, Alice moves to New York from Knoxville, Tennessee, to show her 5-year-old daughter Penny that a woman can make it without a man.
-He later tracks her to New York and tries to seduce her, but his attempts get thwarted by Jay.
-She has an older sister named Miranda, named after the heroine of William Shakespeare's The Tempest and who has usurped her popularity many times over the years, and a younger brother named Bisquick.
+Alice Tompkins (voiced by Park Overall) is Jay's girlfriend.
+She is initially married to country singer Cyrus Tompkins, but she leaves him when she begins to suspect he is cheating on her.
+Alice moves to New York from Knoxville, Tennessee, to show her 5-year-old daughter Penny (voiced by Russi Taylor) that a woman can make it without a man.
+Cyrus tracks Alice to New York and tries to seduce her, but his attempts get thwarted by Jay.
+Alice has an older sister named Miranda, who has usurped her popularity many times over the years.

 Alice was originally an artist and is capable of perfectly replicating art masterworks on the walls of her apartment (such as Michelangelo's The Creation of Adam and Georges-Pierre Seurat's A Sunday Afternoon on the Island of La Grande Jatte).
 She pepper-sprayed Jay upon first meeting him on the street, an act he shrugged off (even enjoyed).
 She then accepted Jay's offer to work as his personal assistant.
 It is in the episode "Lady Hawke" that she realizes she has fallen in love with Jay, and the two become a couple at the end of the episode.

-Despite hitting him when she first met him for not liking The Lion King, Penny quickly takes a liking to Jay, initially calling him "funny man" due to the comically painful mishaps that repeatedly befall him when he is around her.
-Later in the season, she begins to call him "Uncle Jay."
-When he and Alice are unable to get her admitted into any of the top preschools in New York, Duke Phillips founds one exclusively for her, staffed by Jimmy Breslin, Sean Young, and Prince Charles.

-A fifth tagline for the closing credits was created to go with the original four (see Jay above).
-Here, Jay and Alice are seen kissing in the theater seats as the credits roll.
-At the end, they are interrupted by an usher (a different one for this scene) who says, "Excuse me, the show's over."
-Alice responds, "Get away, pipsqueak!" and Jay says to the camera, "That's why I love her!"

-In the first Critic webisode, Jay's makeup artist Jennifer asks him what happened to his self-esteem, to which Jay replies that he lost it in the second divorce settlement.
-Although Alice is not mentioned by name, this led many fans to believe that Jay and Alice had married and eventually ended up in a bitter divorce.